Amuerte/chouf/README.md

 ![logo](/doc/architecture.png)

-This project enables to decide if user notifications should be send when an offer is published.
+This project enables to decide if user notifications should be sent when an offer is published.
 We decided to create an event based system that would be componed of :
 - an alert finder, whose goal is to find which users should be notify when an offer is published.
 - an alert sender, whose goal is to send the notifications, depending on the channels available (email, sms, etc).